emanuilov/web-project-template/README.md

 # Future plans

 1. Directory separation when working with frameworks
-2. sFTP deployment trough Gulp
-3. Working with a remote server
+2. Working with a remote server